Limited Access: Yes

 The principal goal of nursing is to provide essential personal and social services to humans through the conscious selection of activities designed to assist in meeting client needs, while protecting legal rights and human dignity.
 For the professional nurse, this goal is accomplished through the application of the nursing process and facilitated through the use of research.
 Through utilization of the nursing process, enhanced by interdisciplinary collaboration, the professional nurse guides the individual, family and/or group toward achievement and maintenance of a state of optimal physical and psychosocial health.
 The graduate is committed to personal, intellectual and professional development and has the foundation for graduate study.
 Graduates qualify to take the licensing examination for professional nursing.

 The following courses or their equivalent must be completed prior to beginning major coursework in the junior year.
-12 hours of these should be used to satisfy General Education requirements (6 hours Natural Sciences, 3 hours Social Sciences, 3 hours for the second mathematics course).
+12 hours of these will be used to satisfy General Education requirements (6 hours Natural Sciences, 3 hours Social Sciences, 3 hours for the second mathematics course).

 BSC X085, X085L (3,1) Anatomy & Physiology I with lab, or acceptable alternative